The hierarchical structure of local unitary invariants: Introduction

 for all $\ket{\psi}$ and $\ket{\phi}$; see (\ref{tprod}) and (\ref{linearise}) for a more precise statement.
 The coefficients in the log-expansion are cumulants, which is how the connection between cumulants and separability comes about.

 This algebra is a rather unnatural construction, since it depends on a particular choice of basis.
 However, twirling with respect to local unitaries allows one to remove this artificiality and to generate a set of invariants.
 It turns out that these cumulant-based invariants are already known in the literature, though their relationship to cumulants is apparently not recognised.
 They account for five of the six independent 3-qubit invariants and eleven of the nineteen 4-qubit invariants given in \cite{Luque07}.
-Asymptotically, there are $O(2^n)$ of them whereas the total number of invariants in an $n$-party states is $O(2^{n+1})$.
-There are also other families of invariants, including a family of 4th degree polynomials that accounts for about a quarter of all invariants.
-Breaking down the invariants into (overlapping) hierarchical families gives a perspective on their structure and, potentially, on the entanglement of states.
+Asymptotically, there are $O(2^n)$ of them whereas $D(n)$ is $O(2^{n+1})$.
+There are also other families of invariants, including a family of 4th degree polynomials that is of size $O(2^{n-1})$.
+Breaking down the invariants into (generally overlapping) hierarchical families gives a perspective on their structure and on the entanglement of states.

-There is alternative way of deriving invariants from cumulants (see Section \ref{zhou-section}), due to Zhou et al \cite{Zhouetal06}.
-Despite certain formal similarities, these seem not to have a simple functional relationship to our invariants.
-The entanglement space $\cE$ can be explored in other ways.
+The orbit space can be explored in other ways.
 Kraus \cite{Kraus09,Kraus10} showed how to reduce multipartite qubit states to a standard form that is invariant under local unitaries.
 An alternative, geometric procedure that applies to local spaces of arbitrary dimension (not just qubits) has also been proposed \cite{Sawicki10}.
-These methods enable one to determine if two states belong to the same orbit; invariants give a parametrisation of orbits and can be regarded as entanglement measures.
-All these methods give complementary insights into the structure of $\cE$.
+These methods enable one to determine if two states belong to the same orbit, and give insights that complement those obtained from polynomial invariants.
+Finally, there is alternative way of deriving invariants from cumulants (see Section \ref{zhou-section}), due to Zhou et al \cite{Zhouetal06}.
+Despite certain formal similarities, these seem not to have a simple functional relationship to our invariants.